|1 Crore+ students have signed up on EduRev. Have you?|

 (c) CO2: Biological activity and corrosion

-Water polluted by sewage contains one or more species of disease producing pathogenic bacteria.
-Pathogenic organisms cause water borne diseases and many non-pathogenic bacteria such as E.coli, a member of Coliform group, also live in the intestinal track of human beings.
-Coliform itself is not a harmful group but it has more resistance to adverse condition than any other group.
-So if it is ensured to minimize the number of Coliform, the harmful species will be very less.
-So, Coliform group serves as indicator of contamination of water with sewage and presence of pathogens.
+Water polluted by sewage contains one or more species of disease-producing pathogenic bacteria.
+Pathogenic organisms cause water-borne diseases and many non-pathogenic bacteria such as E.coli, a member of Coliform group, also live in the intestinal track of human beings.
+Coliform itself is not a harmful group but it has more resistance to adverse conditions than any other group.
+So if it is ensured to minimize the number of Coliforms, the harmful species will be very less.
+So, the Coliform group serves as an indicator of contamination of water with sewage and the presence of pathogens.

-(a) Standard plate count test: In this test, the bacteria are made to grow as colonies, by inoculating a known volume of sample into a solidfiable nutrient medium, which is poured in a petridish.
+(a) Standard plate count test: In this test, the bacteria are made to grow as colonies, by inoculating a known volume of sample into a solidifiable nutrient medium, which is poured in a Petri dish.
 After incubating (35º C) for a specified period (24 hours), the colonies of bacteria (as spots) are counted.
 The bacterial density is expressed as number of colonies per 100 ml of sample.

 Five 10ml (Five dilution combination) tubes of sample is tested for E.coli out of five only one gives positive test for E.coli and all others negative.
 From the tables MPN value for one positive and four negative results is read which is 2.2 in present case.
 The MPN value is expressed as 2.2 per 100ml.